rpnlatex v1.4.2

 • z "Dissolve" an expression, breaking it apart into its component parts if possible.
 Delimiters will be removed, fractions disassembled, and matrix elements put on the stack in row-major order.

-• | x\enspace y \to \left.x\right\vert_{y} "Where" notation, for example: \left.\frac{1}{\sqrt{1-x^2}}\right\vert_{x=1/2}
+• | x\enspace y \Rightarrow \left.x\right\vert_{y} "Where" notation, for example: \left.\frac{1}{\sqrt{1-x^2}}\right\vert_{x=1/2}

-• ^ x\times{10}^y Scientific notation, for example: 1.23\times{10}^{-4}
+• ^ x\enspace y \Rightarrow x\cdot{10}^y Scientific notation, for example: 1.23\cdot{10}^{-4}

-• Enter x\enspace y\enspace z \to x_y^z (shortcut for adding a subscript and superscript at once)
+• Enter x\enspace y\enspace z \Rightarrow x_y^z (shortcut for adding a subscript and superscript at once)

 • !
-"Negate" a relational operator in an infix expression by putting a slash through it.
-If already negated, the slash is removed instead.
-The operator most recently used to create the infix expression is the one negated.
-Example: x≤y \to x\nleq y
+"Negate" a relational operator by putting a slash through it.
+If already negated, the slash is removed instead (\subseteq \,\Leftrightarrow\, \not\subseteq).
+For infix expressions, the operator most recently used to create the expression is the one negated.
+Example: x≤y \Leftrightarrow x\nleq y

 • " Toggle whether the stack top is displayed as a section header.